Auricoin-Core/auriswap-sdk/README.md

 In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for LuaSwap is  `0x0388C1E0f210AbAe597B7DE712B9510C6C36C857`.
+The new address for AuriSwap is  `0x42C3bD4FEdC5E8CD4732118a9718a8E469959e79`.

 ## Running tests